Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Applications of the 1-bit extraction method COMBINE

 \subsubsection{Proportional Weights}

-In the proportional weight setting, the value of each item is equal to its weight.
+The proportional knapsack problem is the special case of the knapsack problem where $w_i=v_i$.
 We consider two models -- one with revoking and another without.
-In the model without revoking, a simple $\frac{1}{2}$-competitive 1-bit barely random algorithm maintains two buckets, each with capacity $C$.
+In the model without revoking, a simple $2$-competitive 1-bit barely random algorithm maintains two buckets, each with capacity $C$.
 The algorithm attempts to fill the first bucket and places into the second bucket items too large to fit into the first one.
 Items that cannot fit into either bucket are discarded.
-It then selects between the two buckets with equal probability.
+It selects between the two buckets with equal probability.

-Consider the simple greedy approach of packing as many initial, identical items as possible.
-It turns out that this simulation requires $\Omega(n)$ revocations to be competitive and generally, any greedy approach that accepts any number of identical items requires revoking.
-We prove this in Appendix \ref{appendix:revocations-required}, also showing that the simulation is $\sqrt2-1$-competitive.
-Unfortunately in the adversarial model with revoking, there is a tight deterministic bound of $\frac{2}{1+\sqrt5} \approx 0.618$.
+Generally, any strategy that begins by greedily accepting some number of identical items will require the ability to revoke to be $O(1)$-competitive.
+We prove this in Appendix \ref{appendix:revocations-required}, and also demonstrate that this strategy (with revoking permitted) is $\frac{1}{\sqrt2-1}$-competitive.
+Unfortunately, $\frac{1+\sqrt5}{2} \approx 1.618$ is the tight deterministic bound in the adversarial model with revoking.
+Hence, this derandomization (even with revoking power) fails to make good use of the random-order assumption.

-Next, we look at the $\frac{7}{10}$-competitive 1-bit barely random algorithm that Han et al. \cite{han2015randomized} give for the proportional knapsack problem with revocations.
+We next derandomize the $\frac{10}{7}$-competitive algorithm of Han et al. \cite{han2015randomized} for the proportional knapsack problem with revoking.
 The algorithm assigns to each item a weight class and maintains two deterministic algorithms that have different acceptance criteria for different classes of weights.
+Our derandomization strategy is as follows: before extracting a bit, pack as many identical copies of the first item as possible.
+Then, pivot to the algorithm of Han et al. This derandomization is $\frac{5}{3\sqrt2-1}\approx 1.542$-competitive, with only a slight loss in the ratio from the bias in the bit.

-It turns out that the greedy approach of accepting as many initial identical items, extracting a bit, and then starting the algorithm of Han et al. is equivalent to starting Han et al.'s algorithm from the beginning with a biased bit.
-Our de-randomization procedure yields a deterministic algorithm (see Appendix \ref{appendix:han-prop-knapsack}) in the ROM that is $0.676$-competitive, beating the deterministic impossibility result of $\frac{2}{1+\sqrt5}$ in the adversarial model.
+\begin{theorem} Derandomizing the proportional knapsack algorithm (with revoking) of Han et al. \cite{han2015randomized} yields a deterministic $\frac{5}{3\sqrt2-1}\approx 1.542$-competitive algorithm for the proportional knapsack problem with revoking in the ROM. \end{theorem} \begin{proof} See Appendix \ref{appendix:han-prop-knapsack} for the analysis of the derandomization.
+In particular, the derandomized algorithm is $\frac{5}{3\sqrt2-1}\approx 1.542$-competitive which improves upon the deterministic impossibility bound of $\frac{1+\sqrt5}{2} \approx 1.618$ in the adversarial model. \end{proof}